trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 ## Adding a contact

 To add a contact, your partner must share their account address.
 You, adding the contact, should click on the `Contacts` item in the menu bar.
-In the top part of the screen, there's a button for adding new contacts.
+At the top of the screen, there's a button for adding new contacts.
 Click this.

 Your partner sharing their contact information should go to the `Account` tab in the menu bar and select `Show QR` at the top of the screen.